 How can we improve our immune system as we age?

-Regularly eating a diet rich in fresh fruits, vegetables, whole grains and healthy fats provides the nutrients that the immune system needs to thrive and has been shown to boost immune health at all ages.
+Regularly eating a diet rich in fresh fruits, vegetables, whole grains and healthy fats provides the nutrients that the immune system needs to thrive and has been shown to strengthen immune health at all ages.

 Vitamin C is an essential nutrient that the immune system uses for a vast range of processes from protecting the skin against pathogens, to fuelling white blood cells to kill microbes.
 Although vitamin C is abundant in fresh fruits and vegetables, a surprising number of people have low vitamin C.